toggledbits/sockproxyd/README.md

 ## Starting sockproxyd

-The daemon is meant to be started at system startup (e.g. from /etc/init.d on legacy Veras).
+The daemon is meant to be started at system startup (e.g. from `/etc/init.d` on legacy Veras).

 The following command line options are supported:

-    -a _address_    The address on which to bind (default: *, all addresses/interfaces) -p _port_       The port to listen on for proxy connections (default: 2504) -L _logfile_    The log file to use
-    -N _url_        The base URL for reaching the Luup system (default: http://127.0.0.1:3480) -D              Enable debug logging
+    -a _address_    The address on which to bind (default: *, all addresses/interfaces) -p _port_       The port to listen on for proxy connections (default: 2504) -L _logfile_    The log file to use (default: stderr) -N _url_        The base URL for reaching the Luup system (default: http://127.0.0.1:3480) -D              Enable debug logging (default: debug off)

 ## Adapting Plugins/Applications

-Here's a typical method for connecting to a remote host:
+Here's a typical method for connecting directly to a remote host in the usual way:

 ```
 function connect( ip, port )